-Head of Policy and Campaigns: Dan Pescod, Link
+Link: Dan Pescod, Head of Policy and Advocacy

 Access to Justice

-The Aarhus Convention establishes a number of rights of the public (individuals and their associations) with regard to the environment, including the right to access justice and challenge public decisions on environmental law.
+The Legal Strategy Group works with our sister Links to advocate for fit for purpose application of the UK’s obligations under the Aarhus Convention.
+The Convention establishes several important rights of the public (individuals and their associations) with regard to the environment, including the right to access justice and challenge public decisions on environmental law.

-For further information, contact Dan Pescod, Link’s Head of Policy and Campaigns.
+For further information, contact Dan Pescod, Link’s Head of Policy and Advocacy

 Also in the policy hub: